Baptists: Baptist origins in North America

 Both Roger Williams and John Clarke are variously credited as founding the earliest Baptist churches in North America.
 In 1638 Williams established a Baptist church in Providence, Rhode Island, and Clarke established another Baptist church in Newport, Rhode Island.
 According to a Baptist historian who has researched the matter extensively, "There is much debate over the centuries as to whether the Providence or Newport church deserved the place of 'first' Baptist congregation in America.
 Exact records for both congregations are lacking."

-The First Great Awakening energized the Baptists, where they experienced spectacular growth.
+The First Great Awakening of the 1740s energized the Baptists, where they experienced spectacular growth.
 Baptists became the largest Christian community in many southern states, including among the enslaved Black population.